bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/06-excercise-uglify-define.md

 - **Add plugin configuration** for `UglifyJsPlugin` and `DefinePlugin`
 - **Restart `dev`** server if running
 - (Notice how much longer it takes now?)
-- **Create a production config**: Add configuration for `ExtractText`, `Uglify` and `Define`
+- **Create a production config**: `cp webpack.config.js webpack.production.js`
 - **Remove** `ExtractText`, `Uglify` and `Define` from (dev) `webpack.config.js`
 - **Update `build` script** in `package.json` to use

     ```shell
-    webpack --config webpack.config.production.js
+    webpack --config webpack.production.js
     ```
-- Note that the "debug mode" console log in our main.js doesn't exist in the `dist` output
+- Note that the "debug mode" `Hello, developers!` in our main.js doesn't exist in the `dist` output

 ---